UN-SPIDER: Regional support offices

+National focal points

-As defined by the United Nations General Assembly, a National Focal Point is a national institution, nominated by the government of the respective country, representing the disaster management and space applications communities.
+As defined by the United Nations General Assembly, an NFP is a national institution, nominated by the government of the respective country, representing the disaster management and space applications communities.
 Among them are for example members of the space - or civil protection agencies.
-UN-SPIDER networks with all countries through the National Focal Points.
+UN-SPIDER networks with all countries through the NFPs.

-A national Focal Point works with UN-SPIDER staff to achieve the following goals:
+An NFP works with UN-SPIDER staff to achieve the following goals: